visual-trials/SuperMarioKart-X16-Demo/README.md

 This will generate a PRG in the SD folder.

 # Run using the emulator
-To run using the emulator go to the SD filer and run this:
+To run using the emulator go to the SD folder and run this:

 ```x16emu.exe -ram 2048 -prg SUPER-MARIO-KART.PRG -run```